GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/adventurer-bondmates.md

     === "What is a Stat Bondmate?"

         - <span style="color: LimeGreen">All adventurers can become bondmates ("stat bondmates") if they are dismissed after reaching flaming-heart status</span>.
-        - Stat bondmates are -not- the same thing as story bondmates.
+        - Stat bondmates are -not- the same as story bondmates.
 The former increases base traits while the latter increases derived stats such as Attack Power, Accuracy, etc.
-        - Can help to augment your units given the limited number of story bondmates.
-Most players build SPD, STR, IQ, and DEX bondmates since additional PIE and VIT have a negligible impact on a unit's performance.
+        - Stat bondmates help to augment your units since story bondmates are limited.
         - Equipped from the Training Room - Bondmates menu.

     === " Bondmate Levels"

         - After dismissing a stat bondmate it will roll a Level from 1 to 5.
-Its level appears to be based on the level of the bondmates attached to it prior to dismisal.
+The level that is rolled appears to be a function of the bondmates attached to it prior to dismissal.
 It is a mechanic that is not fully understood to-date.
         - Based on extensive community testing we can confirm:
             - If a unit has 2x Level 5 bondmates attached prior to dismissal it will result in a Level 4 or 5 stat bondmate.
             - The odds are roughly 50/50.
 There is no known, consistent way to guarantee a Level 5.
-        - As a rule of the thumb you will need to farm 2x the number of Level 5 bondmates that you are targeting.
-For example, if you want a Level 5 SPD bondmate on 6 units then you should expect to farm, on average, 12 SPD bondmates.
+        - Rule of thumb: You will need to farm 2x the number of units to reach a target number of Level 5 bondmates .
+For example, if you want 6x Level 5 SPD bondmates, then you should expect to farm, on average, 12 SPD bondmates.
         - Bondmates attached to the dismissed unit are not lost, but are returned to the Bondmate List.

     === "Trait Bonuses"